Archdiocese of San Juan de Puerto Rico: History

 The See of San Juan de Puerto Rico was canonically erected on August 8, 1511, as the Diocese of Puerto Rico on the island of San Juan, as it was then called.
 Due to the switch of names between the island and the capital its name was changed on November 21, 1924, to the Diocese of San Juan in Puerto Rico.
 With the creation of the Diocese of Arecibo on April 30, 1960, San Juan was raised to the status of an archdiocese, with the new archbishop leading a metropolitan province comprising all the dioceses on the island as suffragan dioceses.

-The Archdiocese of San Juan de Puerto Rico is the metropolitan see for the Caguas, Fajardo–Humacao, Ponce, Mayagüez and Arecibo.
+The Archdiocese of San Juan de Puerto Rico is the metropolitan see for the suffragan dioceses of Caguas, Fajardo–Humacao, Ponce, Mayagüez and Arecibo.

 The current archbishop is Roberto González Nieves, O.F.M.

-On August 29, 2018, the diocese filed for Chapter 11 bankruptcy protection.
+On August 29, 2018, the archdiocese filed for Chapter 11 bankruptcy protection.
 On September 27, 2018, federal Judge Edward Godoy protected all assets of the archdiocese and its suffragan dioceses under Chapter 11, protecting them from seizures by individual creditors, for example, as payments to retired teachers.